 Had Duplantis senior, a former vaulter himself, been able to reprise his best of 5.80m, he would have finished third.
 As it was, he contented with offering his son quiet trackside advice, although he did admit, when prompted by the event MC, that yes, he was proud of his son…

 Immediately after the competition Duplantis, his large eyes intense, answered questions with precision, even taking control of the recording dictaphone when noise levels rose around him.
 But he was clearly conducting an internal review of the events that had just passed – it was like talking to someone who was composing a symphony in their head at the same time.

 “You can never know everything, so there are so many things to learn every day,” he said.
 “Every day is a big learning experience, especially today.
 It was a little tough to get used to the runway.
 I mean, Renaud and Pawel did a great job with it and it was good that they got the step in and put on a show for the crowd.

 “I’ve not had an extreme amount of experience of this kind of set up, but I know I have to jump on it more in the future so today was a great learning experience.

 “But I know that I’m still in good form, I felt great running, I feel healthy and strong so I know I’ll jump high in the future.”

 On Tampere: ‘It’s going to be difficult, because pole vaulting is a very difficult event’

-Asked how he will deal with effectively dropping down a level with the impending competition at Tampere 2018, he considered the question for a moment before responding:
+Asked how he will deal with effectively dropping down a level with the impending competition in Tampere, he considered the question for a moment before responding:

 If he can do, it would complete his set, given that he won the IAAF World U18 Championships in Cali three years ago.